ModShardTeam/ModShardDiff/README.md

 # ModShardDiff

-A cli tool to export differences between two .win files.
+A cli tool to export differences between two .win files from the same GameMaker-based game.

+> [!NOTE]
+> This tool relies heavily on [UTMT](https://github.com/UnderminersTeam/UndertaleModTool).

 ## What will I get from this tool ?